mattamx/Projects/Sprint 15 - Computer Vision/README.md

 #### Results

 After leveraging the ResNet50 architecture to analyze customer images and choosing optimal parameters, we are able to get to the target MAE of less than 8.
     - With that said, given the heightened risk and sensitivity of selling alcohol to people under the legal age along with the significant fines and problems that come with that, it would be **highly advisable** to incorporate another layer of verification at the very least if this is to be deployed (along with more in-depth tuning/optimization).
-There is a reason afterall that we don't see this at Whole Foods or other, much larger 'supermarkets'.
+There is a reason afterall that we don't see this type of system reliance at Whole Foods or other, much larger 'supermarkets'.

 The supermarket chain should be able to leverage our computer vision model to also: